raphaelka22/InsightBook_TelegramApp/README.md

 - ✅ Mark books as "Read" or "Want to Read"
 - 💡 Key insights and hidden meanings from books
 - 📊 Quizzes to enhance understanding
-- 🗣 Community discussions and book-related chats
+- 🗣 Community discussions and chats related to business, investing, psychology
 ## 🔥 Features (Development Progress)

 | Feature                         | Status       |